Quantum battery with non-Hermitian charging: Enhancement of power with symmetric charger

-It is not possible to achieve exact ground state of any Hamiltonian in laboratories.
+It is not possible to achieve the exact ground state of any Hamiltonian in laboratories.
 In particular, noise due to thermal fluctuation is unavoidable.
-To incorporate this imperfect situation, let us take the thermal state of the form, $\frac{\exp(-\beta' H_B)}{\tr{\exp(-\beta' H_B)}}$ where \(\beta' = 1/K_B T\) is inverse temperature (\(K_B\) being the Boltzmann constant and \(T\) is the temperature and we take \(\beta = \beta'/|h|\)) as the initial state of the QB.
+To incorporate this imperfect situation, let us take the thermal state of the form, $\frac{\exp(-\beta' H_B)}{\mbox{Tr}{\exp(-\beta' H_B)}}$ where \(\beta' = 1/k_B T\) is inverse temperature (\(k_B\) being the Boltzmann constant and \(T\) being the temperature and we take \(\beta = \beta'/|J|\)) as the initial state of the QB.
 First of all, as one expects, we obtain the maximum power output from the battery even in the non-Hermitian framework, when the temperature of the thermal state is moderately low and \(P_{\max}\) monotonically decreases with the increase of temperature (the decrease of \(\beta\)).

-At high temperature, the certain abnormality arises in the non-Hermitian regime.
+At high temperatures, a certain abnormality arises in the non-Hermitian regime.
 In this respect, notice that with \(\beta \rightarrow 0\), i.e., in presence of infinite temperature, the thermal state of a Hermitian Hamiltonian, \(H_B\), reduces to the maximally mixed state.
 When the charging Hamiltonian is Hermitian and when the initial state is a thermal state with infinite temperature, the state does not evolve and so trivially the power of the QB vanishes.
-However, with the charging being the \(\mathcal{PT}\)-symmetric Hamiltonian, the process is no more unitary and it is debatable whether we can extract power even at high temperature as seen from Fig. \ref{fig:power_thermal}.
+However, with the charging being the \(\mathcal{PT}\)-symmetric Hamiltonian, the process is no longer unitary and it is debatable whether we can extract power even at high temperature as seen from Fig. \ref{fig:power_thermal}.
+The non-monotonic behavior of \(P_{\max}\) with respect to \(\beta\) cannot be observed, when the charging Hamiltonian is Hermitian, thereby emphasizing that our selection of a non-Hermitian charging Hamiltonian introduces a nontrivial aspect to our paper.

+Towards explaining this nonmonotonicity, we compute the minimum time taken to reach the maximum power, \(t_{\min}\) during charging.
+It is motivated by a recent work \cite{faster_bender_2007} in which it was shown that non-Hermitian evolution occurs at a faster pace compared to its Hermitian counterparts.
+We observe that \(t_{\min}\) also exhibits a non-monotonic behavior for small values of \(\beta\) in the presence of strong non-Hermiticity parameter \(\alpha_i\) in the charging Hamiltonian as shown in Fig. \ref{fig:power_time_temp} (solid (green) line).
+We can argue that along with other system parameters in the battery Hamiltonian, the nonmonotonic nature of \(t_{\min}\) with \(\beta\) also attributes to the non-monotonicity in \(P_{\max}\).